 The primary hip abductor muscles are the gluteus maximus, gluteus medius, gluteus minimus and tensor fascia lata.
-When one or more of these muscles is weak, your core stability will suffer and your pelvis may tilt to one side when standing on one foot.
+When one or more of these muscles is weak, your core stability is compromised and your pelvis may tilt to one side when standing on one foot.
 This will affect your ability to walk, run, step up or lunge.
 Strong abductor muscles improve functional fitness and prepare your body to perform well in any situation.

 Enhance Core Stability, Balance and Posture

 Many people assume that the core is made up of just the abdominal muscles.
 But, while your abdominal muscles are an essential part of your body's core, your core technically includes all the stabilization muscles of the torso.

 Exercises that force you to balance over one leg also work the abductor muscles.
 Start by standing on one foot.
 Once you can easily balance on one foot, add movements of the other leg and your arms.
-Work up to forward lunges, step ups and one-legged squats to further strengthen your abductor muscles.
-In the gym, the hip abduction machine provides an additional source of abduction exercise.
+Work up to forward lunges, step-ups and one-legged squats to further strengthen your abductor muscles.
+In the gym, the hip abduction machine is another option for strengthening these muscles.

 Read more: Stretches for Abductor Muscles